sourcegraph/sourcegraph-public-snapshot/doc/admin/access-control/index.md

     }
   ````

-**AllowOrgs**
+**allowOrgs**

   Restricts logins to members of the listed organizations.
 If empty or unset, no restriction will be applied.

   If combined with `"allowSignup": true`, only membrers of the the allowed orgs can create their accounts in Sourcegraph via GitHub authentitcation.
-  When `"allowSignup": false`, an admin should first create the user account so the user can then sign in with GitHub.
+  When `"allowSignup": false`, an admin should first create the user account so the user can then sign in with GitHub if they belong to the allowed orgs.

   ````
     {